Tuesday, 31 January 2012

 Nowadays I find myself drawn to different blogs, to different books.
 I'm slowly changing the foods I choose to make - not out of recognition, but as my skills and knowledge develop and as I explore, I guess I'm unconsciously making slightly different choices.
 For instance, at the moment I'm particularly drawn to dishes with a history, tradition or story.

 I find inspiration in lots of places - to me it's a general creative feeling that touches everything I do, not only what ends up in my oven.
 I obviously love food blogs (my absolute favourites are on my blogroll on the sidebar) but things like art, literature, light, scenery, photographs (see Brian Ferry) and flowers (see Amy Merrick) find their way in too.
 There are loads of amazing and slightly different magazines and journals out there - instead of my old Good Food and delicious, I now read Gastronomica, Remedy and Fire & Knives.
-I finally bit the bullet and bought the second issue of Kinfolk recently - it's absolutely stunning, my jaw was on the floor.
 Old cookbooks, my grandma's cookbooks, return wonderful recipes.

 Of course, a new cookbook can revitalize your ideas too - I finally bought Heidi's Super Natural Every Day to give to my mum for Christmas (I got my copy through amazon from the US but it's officially released here in March).
 This was one the best things we tried - it's wonderfully filling and feels healthy yet sweet.
 Perfect for a special weekend breakfast where you want something a bit more substantial than waffles/pancakes etc.